kasslent/vr-with-aframe-notes/vr-with-aframe.md

 1. Copy the image URL (same as above)
 1. Create an `<img>` tag that links to this url
 1. Name the image by adding an `id`
-1. Reference the asset by adding a `src` attribute to the primitive
+1. Reference the asset by adding a `src` attribute to the entity

 ```html
 <a-scene>